caspersg/learn_vim/README.md

 Motions can also be used without a verb, to just move around.

 So as you learn more verbs and motions you can combine them with the ones you already know.
-And when as you use them, you'll start to think in terms of these higher level actions.
+And as you use them, you'll start to think in terms of these higher level actions.

 So you might want to modify the text inside the next set of parentheses.
 Which can be done with `ci(`, aka change inside parentheses.

-Or you might want to copy the next block of code, and paste it at the bottom of the file.
+Or you might want to copy the current block of code, and paste it at the bottom of the file.
 Which can be done with `yapGp`, aka yank around paragraph, go to the end of the file, paste.

 Or you might want to change all the text up to a certain word.
 Which can be done with `c/foo<ENTER>`, aka change until the next "foo" word.

-In this way, vim provides a language to think in for editing text.
+In this way, vim provides a whole language to think in for editing text.

 And those thoughts can be directly actioned.

 ### Terminology